Chapter 5 : Let The Boy Bashing Begin

 "You'd better tell me," I backed away, pointing at her, "Don't break that promise now."
 I headed into the bathroom and took a quick shower, singing to myself gently.
 The smell of grapefruit filled the room, thanks to Zara's shower gel.
 My hair lay flat around my head as I stepped out of the shower.
 It's the only time it ever does.
 My make-up had been washed off in the shower and my face looked young and vulnerable as I thought of my day ahead.

 I pulled on uniform, trying to not let my hair drip on my shirt.
 My tie hung loosely round my neck, and my skirt was the shortest it had ever been, thanks to a growth spurt and Zara going at them with her scissors.
-My only problem was I had no tights.
+I ignored my slightly less leg coverage than usually and picked up my wand from beside the sink.
+One quick drying spell later and my hair was no longer making my shirt see through.
+I could hear shouting coming from the dorm room, however I was still not in the mood to face Zara in the morning so I started putting on my make-up, even ignoring the knocking on the door when it came.

 "I can't believe you won't let me use a straightening charm on your hair," Zara sighed as we walked down into the common room.
 She was fluffing my hair up with her hands, which I found incredibly annoying.
 I brushed her hands away and went to stand beside Blair.